-Although, just like with any sort of startup endeavors, it takes certain grit and determination to actually realize your business ideas.
-This article contains the information you need on how to start an eCommerce business in Singapore along with a step-by-step incorporation guide to get you started right away.
+Although, just like with any sort of startup endeavor, it takes certain grit and determination to actually realize your business ideas.
+This article contains the information you need on how to start eCommerce business in Singapore along with a step-by-step incorporation guide to get you started right away.

 More and more corporations and startups alike are taking the eCommerce route in an attempt to either adapt to changes or set a solid foundation for future growth.
 As a result, newcomers need to step up with what they offer to the market.

 To really hit the mark with your product, it all comes down to 3 things:

 - Brainstorming product ideas

 - Targeting the right market